Call us FREE on

 At KIS Finance we aim to keep the whole process as simple as possible, regardless of the size of the loan.
 The typical stages of the application process are:

-Selecting a lender - our team will then select which lender is best suited to your needs and experience, then will approach them to negotiate and obtain an initial offer.
-The offer at this stage will most likely be conditional on a suitable the valuation being obtained.
+Selecting a lender - Our team will then select which lender is best suited to your needs and experience, then will approach them to negotiate and obtain an initial offer.
+The offer at this stage will most likely be conditional on a suitable valuation being obtained.

 Do the FCA regulate large bridging Loans?